nagaraju-inturi/Informixgres/README.md

 ## Configuration

-Please read [pgpool-II documentation](http://www.pgpool.net/docs/latest/pgpool-en.html) for most of parameters used in prestogres.conf file.
+Please read [pgpool-II documentation](http://www.pgpool.net/docs/latest/pgpool-en.html) for most of parameters used in informix.conf file.
 Following parameters are unique to Prestogres:

 * **presto_server**: address:port of a presto coordinator.